 - Brushes.
 Yes, most of those dots are made from square looking brushes... from about the size of your thumbnail down to, well, itty bitty.
 (Where the bleep did I lay my reading glasses?!)

 - A mirror.
 I take it with me across the room and look at my paintings backwards to check and make sure nothing is popping out that shouldn't.
 If I'm ever getting the sense that something "isn't quite right" with a piece, this is my go to tool.
 I wonder if this is where the magic mirror thing started...

 - Your eyes and brain.
 When I use those squared off brushes with my liquid acrylics, the paint edges soften after I make the mark.
 A "softened" square from a distance is seen and interpreted as a circle in your brain.
 Don't worry.
-It does the same it mine.
 It's a generalization feature we all have.

 - Refillable paint markers with Golden High Flow Acrylics.
 This lets me make even smaller dots.
 And, the Golden product lines all play nicely with each other, so no worries there.

 - A blue plastic scrub brush to use on the plastic tray in the event of stubborn dried paint.
 The bright color is nice and matchy matchy with my college cup.

 - Murphy's Oil Soap.
 To wash my brushes in preparation for the next painting session.

 - My phone for taking snapshots to assess the painting or post on social media.
 It's also handy for setting alarms so I remember to pick up the kids from school.